firesim/firesim/docs/FireSim-Basics.rst

    FireSim Infrastructure Diagram

+**FireSim Manager** (``firesim``)
--  **FireSim Manager**: This program (located in ``firesim/deploy/``, called ``firesim``) automates the work required to launch FPGA builds and run simulations.
+  This program (available on your path as ``firesim`` once we source necessary scripts) automates the work required to launch FPGA builds and run simulations.
 Most users will only have to interact with the manager most of the time.
+If you're familiar with tools like Vagrant or Docker, the ``firesim`` command is just like the ``vagrant`` and ``docker`` commands, but for FPGA simulators instead of VMs/containers.

+**Manager Instance**
--  **Manager Instance**: This is the machine on AWS that you will SSH-into.
+  This is the machine on AWS that you will
+  SSH-into.
 It only needs to be powerful enough to run Chisel builds/target software builds.

+**Build Farm**
--  **Build Farm**: These are instances that are elastically started/terminated by the FireSim manager when you run FPGA builds.
+  These are instances that are elastically started/terminated by the FireSim manager when you run FPGA builds.
-   The manager will automatically ship builds to these instances and run the Verilog -> FPGA Image process on them.
+  The manager will automatically ship source for builds to these instances and run the Verilog -> FPGA Image process on them.

+**Run Farm**
--  **Run Farm**: These are F1 (and M4) instances that the manager automatically launches and deploys simulations onto.
+  These are F1 (and M4) instances that the manager automatically launches and deploys simulations onto.

 To disambiguate between the computers being simulated and the computers doing the simulating, we define:

+**Target**
--  **Target**: The design and environment under simulation.
-Generally, a network of one or more multi-core RISC-V microprocessors.
+  The design and environment under simulation.
+Generally, a group of one or more multi-core RISC-V microprocessors with or without a network between them.

+**Host**
--  **Host**: The computers executing the FireSim simulation -- the Run Farm.
+  The computers executing the FireSim simulation -- the **Run Farm** from above.

 We frequently prefix words with these terms.
-For example, software can run on the simulated RISCV system (*target*-software) or on a host x86 machine (*host*-software).
+For example, software can run on the simulated RISC-V system (*target*-software) or on a host x86 machine (*host*-software).

 Using FireSim/The FireSim Workflow
 -------------------------------------